WDI-SEA/notes/02-js-jquery/jquery-ajax/readme.md

 Developer Tools and click on a line to tell the browser to stop there.

 Adding a console.log() will print the response every time, and gives us a line number to click on.
-We can follow the link to the line number and clck on that line to set a temporary breakpoint manually.
+We can follow the link to the line number and click on that line to set a temporary breakpoint manually.

 Using the ```debugger``` keyword will stop our program every time.
 It won't output anything